-With unemployment rates at an all-time high and so much free time to spend indoors and at home, a lot of people may be wondering what you can do to keep your job secure, advance your career, or even find a new job during the lockdown.
+With unemployment rates at an all-time high you may be wondering what you can do to keep your job secure, advance your career, or even find a new job.
 Whatever your goals may be, there are always a few steps of action you can take right now to help you achieve the career of your dreams.

 Photo by Lukas

-In quarantine, many people have had a lot of time to reflect on their life, goals, dreams, and aspirations.
-Questions like, “Does my job fulfil me?,” “Is that what I really want to do with my life?,” or “Am I capable of doing other things?” have been at the forefront of many stay-at-home workers and the unemployed as of late.
-The first step you need to take in order to reach your career goals is to define what you actually want.
+During quarantine, many of us had time to reflect on our lives, goals, dreams, and aspirations.
+Questions like, “Does my job fulfil me?,” “Is that what I really want to do with my life?,” or “Am I capable of doing other things?” were at the forefront of many stay-at-home workers, those on furlough and the unemployed.
+The first step to take in order to reach your career goals is to define what you actually want.

 Do you really like to spend time in an office?